monodot/knowledge-base/_articles/loki.md

 Loki supports multitenancy, which means that you can have multiple tenants (i.e. users) in the same Loki cluster.
 Each tenant has its own set of labels, and can only see logs that have been written by itself.

-The HTTP header is `X-Scope-OrgID` and the CLI flag is `--org-id`.
+The HTTP header is `X-Scope-OrgID` and in `logcli` the CLI flag is `--org-id`.

-Example logcli:
+Example logcli command:

 ```
 logcli query --org-id=1234 '{app="foo"}'